10 BEST STREET FOOD SPOTS IN COPENHAGEN

 You find Gao Dumpling Bar at Blågårdsgade 3, 2200 København, Danmark

-This bridge street kitchen Copenhagen is not the biggest in the world but it does win in a few things: It’s located in the very center of the city and it is a good chill spot on a nice day.
+This bridge-street kitchen in Copenhagen is not the biggest in the world but it does win in a few things: It’s located in the very center of the city and it is a good chill spot on a nice day.

 Right across the bridge coming from Nyhavn, going towards Christianshavn, you have the street food market.
 There are a few good options around and on the weekend there will usually be a DJ playing some vibey music.